brandonwie/nextjs-typescript-event-app/README.md

 # NEXT EVENTS

-practice using Next and TypeScript
+Social Events App using dummy data

-## Note
+## File-based Routing

-Styles and structures of this project are inconsistent and messy.
+A practice using Next and TypeScript

 ## Adopting Material UI into Next